ffund/intro-ml-tss21/slides/6-tree.md

 ::: notes

-Not used often (less sensitive than the others), but used for *pruning*.
+Not used often (if you look at the plot - you'll see why), but used for *pruning*.

 :::